 Things To Consider When Traveling with CBD

 CBD products have seen a rise in popularity, working their way into the mainstream health and lifestyle supplement market.
-It comes as no great surprise, given the health and pain relieving benefits that cannabinoids can provide, that the demand for CBD oils and products are steadily increasing.
+It comes as no great surprise, given the health and relieving benefits that cannabinoids can provide, that the demand for CBD oils and products are steadily increasing.
 Due to this increase in public interest and research, CBD has recently been legalized on a federal level, and thus, has become easily accessible.
 However, it is best to research the laws and regulations of your respective state in order to ensure that you don’t encounter legal trouble.
 For those looking to learn more about travelling with CBD, here’s a comprehensive guide containing information regarding all methods of transportation.

 Traveling by Plane

 Domestic US airline terminals operate under, and are subject to, federal law.
 State laws are not enforced within the confines of an airline terminal, and as a result, even if you reside within a state where cannabinoids are decriminalized, those state laws will not apply.
 Due to CBD’s widespread availability, many may assume that it is safe to travel with, but unfortunately this is not always the case.
 The TSA (Transportation Security Administration) prohibits possession of cannabis in any form, including but not limited to, marijuana-based CBD.
 In order to avoid legal trouble, it is advised to only travel with CBD derived purely from hemp.
 As long as the oil or product falls under the TSA’s limit of 0.3% THC it is within the realm of legality.